Travel Report Australia, from Melbourne to Adelaide (May 2019)

 10.Day: Kangaroo Island -> Adelaide (Stamford Grand)

-What you should definitely think about when traveling to Australia:
+What you should definitely think about when traveling from Melbourne to Adelaide:

-National currency: AUD.
+National currency: AUD$.
 For exact rates check “Exchange Rate” calculator on this page.
 For payments or cash withdrawals, you can use your credit card anywhere in the country, without any problems, also contactless payment.
-For small amounts you should keep a little cash.
-We had planned 400 AUD for a week, which was more than enough.
+Small amounts are better paid cash (e.g. tips).

-Vaccinations: Coming from Germany, no vaccinations are required.
+Vaccinations: Coming from Germany, for a tour from Melbourne to Adelaide, no vaccinations are required.
 However, the standard vaccinations are recommended, see suggestions Foreign Office.

 Luggage: If you arrive by plane (longhaul), you should only pay attention to the weight limit of the airline.
 Otherwise unproblematic, also with regard to the photo luggage.